udaparts/socketpro/samples/module_sample/README.md

 2. After creating such a library, you can load it at runtime by calling the method SocketProAdapter.ServerSide.CSocketProServer.DllManager.AddALibrary in C#.
 You can do so for all other development environments similarly.

-3. There one samples available for you to study at this time.
+3. There is one samples available for you to study at this time.
 	- HelloWorld: The simpliest tutorial for SocketPro server plug-in development with C/C++